AdventHealth University: 2022–present

 In October 2022, it partnered with Full Sail University to open a technology laboratory for healthcare education.

 In December 2023, AdventHealth partnered with Orlando College of Osteopathic Medicine to train physicians to keep them in the Orlando metropolitan area.
 Students from the new college will be able to work at AdventHealth hospitals; AdventHealth employees and AHU students will be able to take courses at OCOM.
 And when OCOM opened in 2024, many of its faculty were physicians from AdventHealth.

-In 2024, AHU opened a Welcome Center in Orlando and broke ground on a new simulation center, scheduled to open in 2026.
+In April 2024, AHU demolition began on a behavioral building, and construction began in June at the site for a simulation center.

+In September 2026, the 62000 sqfoot nurses simulation center opened.

 In late October 2024, the university began to offer certificates to high school students.
 The following month, AdventHealth University Tampa opened.

 In 2025, Howell Construction expanded AdventHealth University Denver in Greenwood Village, Colorado for $5 million.
 The Colorado campus is in the same building as AdventHealth Rocky Mountain Region.